mjtsai1974/DevBlog/_posts/2018-02-28-prob-bound-chebyshev-inequality.md

 >$P((Z-E\lbrack Z\rbrack)^2\ge t^2)\le\frac {(Z-E\lbrack Z\rbrack)^2}{t^2}$
 >$\Rightarrow P(Z\ge E\lbrack Z\rbrack+t\;or\;Z\le E\lbrack Z\rbrack-t)\le\frac {Var\lbrack Z\rbrack}{t^2}$
 >
 >Remember that we have a glance over the <font color="Red">Chebyshev's inequality</font> in [Hoeffding Inequality v.s.
-Law of Large Number]({{ site.github.repo }}{{ site.baseurl }}/2017/10/24/prereq-hoeffding-vs-law-large-number/), it has been proved by means of integral, now, distinct topic in the series of probability bounds would like to be chained together, said by using the <font color="Red">Markov inequality</font> in this proof.
+Chebyshev's Inequality]({{ site.github.repo }}{{ site.baseurl }}/2017/10/24/prereq-hoeffding-vs-law-large-number/), it has been proved by means of integral, now, distinct topic in the series of probability bounds would like to be chained together, said by using the <font color="Red">Markov inequality</font> in this proof.

 <!-- Γ -->
 <!-- \frac{\Gamma(k + n)}{\Gamma(n)} \frac{1}{r^k}  -->